ClarionCall Blogs Help & FAQ

 2. How do I make a comment?

 We have made the blogs so that you do not have to register to comment, and if you want, you can blog anonymously or under a pseudonym, even if your name is Greg Lamb.
 Simply click on the word comment at the bottom of each posting and a separate screen will pop up where you can read previous comments and add your own.
 Please be aware, however, that all comments are moderated to avoid libel, flaming and spamming, so there will be a small delay before your comment is posted.
 This does not mean that we will censor contrary opinions.
-If you think PDDG and this site are full of baloney, we will still post your comments, as long as they are well reasoned and civil.
-As former newspaper publisher, however, I do have a bias for people using their real names.
+If you think PDDG and this site are full of baloney, we will still post your comments, as long as you are well reasoned and civil.
+As former newspaper publishers we do have a bias for people using their real names.

 3. Why won't the clarioncall.com home page display correctly?